watthem/matthewhendricks.net/blog/posts/review-the-untethered-soul.md

 By avoiding uncomfortable feelings, we have trained ourselves to become obsessed with the psychological drama of our interpersonal problems.
 Emotions don’t come out of nowhere.
 And by avoiding them, we are avoiding a key step in the human body’s strategy to handle stress.

+## Evaluation

+Michael Singer's book, [the Untethered Soul](https://untetheredsoul.com/untethered-soul), has made a good impression on me.
+I like the points about habits and pain.
+I would recommend it to anyone who is interested in exploring the wellness path of self-awakening.

+Overall, I found this to be an insightful and helpful book.
+It was especially useful in helping me to understand the ego and its role in causing suffering.

+The only critique I can think of is if you’re second guessing this title; I recall feeling apprehensive about it too, like it was going to be some new age woo-woo type thing.
+People have told me the same thing.
+But those same people agree it was worth the read.
+If you're worried about the book being right for you, it probably is!

 ## Conclusion